Cornices/cornice/docs/source/index.rst

 - automatically generate your doc via a Sphinx directive.
 - provide a validation framework that will return a nice JSON structure in Bad Request 400 responses explaining what's wrong.
-- provide an acceptable content-type whenver you send an HTTP "accept" header to it, resulting in a 406 NOT ACCEPTABLE with the list of acceptable ones if it can answer.
+- provide an acceptable **content-type** whenever you send an HTTP "Accept" header to it, resulting in a *406 Not Acceptable* with the list of acceptable ones if it can't answer.

 Documentation content